-Student Misconduct Grievances
+Grievances

-The process of addressing allegations of misconduct are described in the procedures for Handling Impermissible Behavior and the Academic Grievance Procedures.
-Copies are available at the Kaua'i Community College Student Services Office.
+Student Misconduct The process of addressing allegations of misconduct are described in the procedures for Handling Impermissible Behavior and the Academic Grievance Procedures.
+Copies are available at the Kaua'i Community College Office of the Vice Chancellor of Student Affairs.